openstack-infra/zuul/doc/source/user/config.rst

-      This is a boolean, which, if set, may be used to enable (``True``) or disable (``False``) the addition of implied branch matchers to job definitions.
+      This is a boolean, which, if set, may be used to enable (``True``) or disable (``False``) the addition of implied branch matchers to job and project-template definitions.
 Normally Zuul decides whether to add these based on heuristics described in :attr:`job.branches`.
 This attribute overrides that behavior.

       This can be useful if a project has multiple branches, yet the jobs defined in the master branch should apply to all branches.